drone/go-bitbucket/README.md

 go-bitbucket
 ============

-Go bindings for the Bitbucket API
+Go bindings for the Bitbucket API.
+Documentation coming soon!